-- Remove the four 2.5x10mm cap screws to pull the differential case and ring gear apart.
-Work over a towel to collect any fluid that drips from the differential. - Drain the fluid from the differential.
-You may wish to remove the planetary gears from the differential to make this easier. - Place the planetary gears back into the differential case (if you removed them).Fill the differential case with fluid until the planetary gears are submerged half way. - Rejoin the ring gear and differential case, using care to align the screw holes.
-Be sure the gasket is in place or the differential may leak. - 5.
-Install the 2.5x10mm cap screws and tighten securely.
+- 1. Remove the four 2.5x10mm screws from the differential case and carefully pull the differential case halves apart.
+Work over a towel to collect any fluid that drips from the differential. - 2.
+Drain the fluid from the differential.
+You may wish to remove the spider gears from the differential to make this easier. - Place the spider gears back into the differential case (if you removed them).
+Fill the differential case with fluid until the spider gears are submerged half way. - Rejoin the differential case halves, using care to align the screw holes.
+Be sure the rubber gasket is in place or the differential may leak. - 5.
+Install the 2.5x10mm screws and tighten securely.